princeton-ddss/safely-report/docs/mkdocs/guides/deploy-app.md

     familiar with deployment technologies (e.g., Docker).

 The deployment method can vary based on available resources and personal preferences, making it impractical to address every detail.
-Hence, this guide focuses on *one* approach utilizing Docker, which should serve as a reference for alternative methods.
+Hence, this guide provides:

+- General instructions that can be adapted to different deployment environments
+- Example of deployment on [Render](https://render.com/), a cloud platform that is relatively easy to use

+## General Instructions

-## 1. Prepare survey files to use
+### 1. Prepare survey files to use

 First, make sure you have the following files required for a survey: